RB Racing Intercooled Turbos...Big Twins and VRod

 We use large 360 hp turbos that deliver enough air to outrun anything.
 Even at 8 psi you will outrun any built 110 and at 12 psi it will leave a SE 120R engine like it was standing still.
 You can drive it coast to coast and not have to worry about passing a line of semis in the middle of nowhere...Whoosh!
 We like Road Glides but, at 850 lbs, they are short-changed in the power to weight race.
 We can correct this.

-long, time and made all sorts of variations on Big Twins over the past
+long, long, time and made all sorts of variations on Big Twins

-best we have ever done and are light years better than anything else
+are the best we have ever done and are light years better than

 There is no compromise in ground clearance and no hot turbo tail pipes next to your leg either on the left or right side of the bike.
 The intercooler drops charge temperatures close to ambient and is sized correctly for the power output.
 A turbo without an intercooler, or too small an intercooler, is just plain stupid.
 These pictures were taken after 9000+ miles of testing.

-as with a normal air cleaner and everything right and left resides
+same as with a normal air cleaner and everything right and left

-within the stock crash bars.
-You can ride like a cruiser or play road
+resides within the stock crash bars.
+You can ride like a cruiser

-racer without any compromise.
-We like high speed turns and squirting
+or play road racer without any compromise.
+We like high speed

 Road Glide Turbo aka "Road Toad"

-trail at 6".
-Add a turbo and it effortlessly whisks past other bikes,
+the trail at 6".
+Add a turbo and it effortlessly whisks past

-impressed..except for the brakes.
+brakes.
 We upgraded those later on.
-We have had customers from as far
+We have had customers from

 We typicaly do about 10,000 miles of